 The median student loan debt in 2021 is $19,281.

 How much student loan debt did graduates in 2020 have?

-We estimate that the average graduate with a bachelor degree in 2020 will have $30,120 in student loan debt.
+The average graduate with a bachelor degree in 2021 will have $30,600 in student loan debt.

 How much student loan debt is there in total?